Van Cortlandt Park–242nd Street station: Later years

 In 1947, Jack Kerouac passed through the station, then a busy trolley hub, at the end of the first leg of his escape from the city in what became On the Road.
 His goal was to reach U.S. Route 6 at the Bear Mountain Bridge and use it as a route along which to go West to Denver.
 The attempt failed when he found very little traffic on Route 6 to hitch rides from, and he returned to the city to take a bus instead.

 The city government took over the IRT's operations on June 12, 1940.
 The IRT routes were given numbered designations in 1948 with the introduction of "R-type" rolling stock, which contained rollsigns with numbered designations for each service.
 The route to 242nd Street became known as the 1.
 In 1959, all 1 trains became local.

 In 2019, the Metropolitan Transportation Authority announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

+A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including 242nd Street.
+A contract for one elevator at the station was awarded in December 2023.
+Construction on the elevator was begun in late September 2024, and is anticipated to be completed and opened in 2025.

 Station layout

+The station is served by the 1 at all times.
+It is the northern terminus of the 1 train; the next stop to the south is 238th Street.
 There are three components to the station: the platforms, a control house perpendicular to the tracks at the north end, and a crew quarters building spanning the platform at the south end.
 From the northeast corner an overpass crosses the through-traffic lanes of Broadway.
 Two stairs descend in either direction from its end, matching the two stairs that descend to the sidewalk from the west of the control house.

 Just south of the station, the line widens to three tracks, which is the configuration up to just before Dyckman Street.

 Location

 The station is located 29 ft above the west side of the street, where parking is located on either side of where West 242nd Street intersects from the west.
 On that side of the street are commercial buildings, including a large parking garage on the southwest corner; the east side has the track, football field, tennis courts, swimming pools and other athletic facilities of Van Cortlandt Park.
 Also in the park nearby, to the northeast, is the Van Cortlandt House Museum, a National Historic Landmark.
-The 240th Street Yard is beyond the parking garage to the southwest, next to the campus of Manhattan College, a few blocks west of the station.
+The 240th Street Yard is beyond the parking garage to the southwest, next to the campus of Manhattan University, a few blocks west of the station.